Danny Abeckaser

-Danny A. Abeckaser (דני א. אביכזר) is an Israeli-born American actor, director and filmmaker.
+Danny A. Abeckaser (דני א. אביכזר) is an Israeli-American actor, director and filmmaker.

 Early life

 Abeckaser was born in Israel, the sixth of seven children of Moroccan Jewish parents who immigrated to the U.S. in 1980.
 He grew up in Brooklyn.

 Career

 Nightclub career

 Abeckaser worked in the nightclub industry in New York as a promoter.
 Well connected in the industry, he brought models to clubs, planned parties & events, and took care of the celebrity clientele.
 He helped to open up clubs like Avenue and Marquee.

 The 2015 movie Club Life, in which he co-starred, created, and co-wrote was based on these experiences.

 Film career

 As an actor

 Abeckaser had a small part in the Vince Vaughn comedy Made in 2001, which led to receiving other small parts in movies such as Alpha Dog, You Don't Mess with the Zohan, and the TV show Entourage.

 He then played the part of Dino Lapron opposite Michael Shannon and Winona Ryder in the Ariel Vromen film The Iceman (2012) and had a very small role in the Martin Scorsese film The Wolf of Wall Street (2013).

 Abeckaser shared a scene with Robert De Niro as Louie the Deadbeat in the Scorsese film The Irishman (2019).

 Abeckaser had his first starring role in A Stand Up Guy (2016).
 Abeckaser also appeared in Mob Town, Lansky, I Love Us, Inside Man, and The Engineer.
 He is represented by APA and LBI Entertainment.